syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 N> There is no sample browser available to run the samples for Essential QuickTest Professional.
-You have to manually run the exe from the above mentioned location.
+You have to manually run the EXE from the above mentioned location.